rosalexander/oci-object-storage-desktop/README.md

-# object-storage-desktop
-Desktop application for Oracle Cloud Infrastructure Object Storage
+## A desktop application for Oracle Cloud Infrastructure's Object Storage!